Ranjan12R/Travel-and-Tourism/README.md

 # Railway-Reservation-Website
+<b> CBP33 Travel and Tourism </b> <br>
+Problem Statement: A solution/idea that can boost the current situation of the tourism industries including hotels, travel and others.

 This repository hosts the source code for a Railway Reservation website developed using HTML, CSS, and JavaScript.
 The website aims to provide users with a seamless and user-friendly experience for booking and managing railway reservations

 ```mermaid
 graph TD;
     A[User] -->|Access Website| B(Homepage);